 We recognize that citizens will have many questions and concerns about this project, and we will attempt to provide information as it becomes available.
 Based on legal filings and conversations with company representatives, this is what we know of the project to date:

-- Tree felling (Expected to start in early to mid-March)
+- Tree felling (Expected to start in mid-March)

 - Erosion and sediment controls (Expected to start in mid to late April)